GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented a novel biomedical entity normalization dataset OBO-syn that encompasses 70 biomedical entity types and 2 million entity-synonym pairs.
+We have presented a novel biomedical synonym prediction dataset OBO-syn that encompasses 70 biomedical entity types and 2 million entity-synonym pairs.
 OBO-syn has demonstrated small overlaps with existing datasets and more challenging entity-synonym predictions.
 To leverage the unique graph structures in OBO-syn, we have proposed GraphPrompt, which converts graph structures into prompt templates and then solves a masked-language model task.
-GraphPrompt has obtained superior performance to the state-of-the-art entity normalization approaches on both few-shot and zero-shot settings.
+GraphPrompt has obtained superior performance to the state-of-the-art synonym prediction approaches on both few-shot and zero-shot settings.

+In spite of the superior performance of GraphPrompt, there are still few limitations to tackle in the future work.
+First, GraphPrompt requires the entity to be within one predefined graph, which may hinder the applications on novel entities that are not on the graph.
+Therefore we plan to supplement the entity with their textual description, such as the "def" field in the OBO.
+Clues from the textual description can further restore the missing links between the novel entities and existing entities.
+Second, the text describing relations between entities in our study might be simple, which limits the further improvement of GraphPrompt and applications on more complex networks.
+We can utilize literature mining to incorporate more details in the relation description texts.

 Since GraphPrompt can in principle be applied to integrate other types of graphs and text information, we are interested in exploiting GraphPrompt in other graph-based NLP tasks, such as citation network analysis and graph-based text generation.
 The novel OBO-syn dataset can also advance tasks beyond entity normalization, such as link prediction, graph representation learning, and be integrated with other scientific literature datasets to investigate entity linking, key phrase mining, and named entity recognition.
 We envision that our method GraphPrompt and OBO-syn will pave the path for comprehensively analyzing diverse and accumulating biomedical data.